Section 'Sub' Navigation:

 Research Summary: Infectious Diseases - Pediatrics

 Dr. Jennifer Le’s primary research interests encompass the safe and effective use of antimicrobial agents, their pharmacokinetic and pharmacodynamic properties, and outcomes associated with resistant infections in neonatal and pediatric populations.
-As a board certified pharmacotherapy specialist with added qualifications in infectious diseases, Dr. Le maintains a clinical practice site at Miller Children's and Women's Hospital and Long Beach Memorial Hospital where she conducts most of her patient-oriented research.
+As a board certified pharmacotherapy specialist with added qualifications in infectious diseases, Dr. Le serves as faculty-in-residence at Miller Children's and Women's and Long Beach Memorial Hospitals where she conducts most of her patient-oriented research and supports the residency training program.
+In addition, Dr. Le serves as the Director for the advanced pharmacy practice experience program in Los Angeles-Orange County.

 Some of her current research projects include: pharmacokinetic-pharmacodynamic modeling of vancomycin/ampicillin/meropenem/ceftaroline in infants and children; nephrotoxicity associated with vancomycin in children; optimizing outcomes of Gram-negative infections with translational research; and complications associated with Staphylococcus aureus bacteremia in children.

 B.S. in Biology (1995) UCLA; Pharm.D.
 (2000) UCSF; ASHP-accredited Residency in Pharmacy Practice (2001) Long Beach Memorial and Miller Children's Hospital; Board certification in pharmaceutical sciences with added qualification in infectious diseases (2007 & 2014) (BCPS-ID); APhA-certified in pharmacy-based immunization delivery (2008); MAS in Clinical Research (2012).